substack/psy/readme.markdown

   Show the lifecycle events and stdout+stderr for NAME as it arrives.

+  -n I, -n I,J  Show lines I through J starting from the end of the log.
+  -N I, -N I,J  Show lines I through J starting from the start of the log.
+  -f, --follow  Show live data from running processes.

+  By default, --follow is enabled when no -n or -N is given.

 psy server

   Run the monitor service in the foreground.